 Do I need HITRUST certification?

 It’s not a requirement, but if you are trusting third parties or vendors with sensitive information you probably don’t want to take any chances.
-You don’t need a life jacket every time you get on a boat, and you don’t need a seatbelt every time you ride in a car, obviously, we know these preventive measures save lives.
+Trusting a third-party vendor that is HITRUST Certified to protect your sensitive PHI saves your practice the time and cost it takes to obtain the certification.
 If you are ever in a situation where you have to respond to a data breach incident, be assured, you won’t want to do it again.
 With the trends in data security, HITRUST will soon become the industry standard for verifying an organization’s ability to effectively handle sensitive information.
 Below are five reasons why HITRUST is becoming a necessity for healthcare information processing companies.

 What are the benefits of HITRUST?

 - Builds trust

 1. Prevents Data Exposures

 When PHI get breached, it’s more than just an invasion of privacy.
 It costs organizations time, money, and their reputation.
 Millions of individuals have their personal data compromised each year, resulting in billions of dollars spent on remediation, fines, and penalties